 To telnet the router from our PC we will have to assign an IP address to our PC.
 After that, we will assign the IP address to the router interface which is connected with that PC.

-To make the telnet work perfectly, our PC and router should be on the same network like they are directly connected.
+For establishing a successful telnet connection, our PC and router should be on the same network as the PC and router are connected directly.

 After assigning the IP addresses to both our devices, we have to enable the router for a telnet connection by configuring the VTY lines.

-Once we have configured both the devices properly, we can try pinging the router from our PC to check the connectivity.
-If the router is responding to the ping command we can then establish a telnet connection from our PC’s command prompt.
+Once we have configured both devices properly, we can try pinging the router from our PC to check the connectivity.
+If the router is responding to the ping command then we can establish a telnet connection from our PC’s command prompt.

 Once the telnet connection is initiated successfully, we will be prompted with the password to access the router via a telnet connection.

 An important thing, we have to configure the privileged mode password.
-That’s because it is not possible to access the privileged mode through a telnet connection if the password for our privileged mode is not configured.
-If you try to view the same by accessing the router via a telnet connection, you will see an error message saying ‘no password set’ when entering into the privileged exec mode without configuring the password.
+That’s because it is not possible to access the privileged mode through a telnet connection if the password for our privileged mode is not configured. if we will try to access privileged mode without the configuration of the password then we will see an error message saying ‘no password set’.

 - Set pc0 IP address to 192.168.1.2/24